Sorry, you need to enable JavaScript to visit this website.

 • Increase community buy-in with messaging and activities targeted to keeping our youth safe

-• Share survivor stories and experiences to humanize violence and challenge our community values toward a shared and common vision of peace
+• Share survivor stories and experiences to humanize violence and challenge our community values toward a shared and common vision of peace.

 DC Gun Violence Reduction Plan

 Mayor Bowser’s plan to make our city safer and stronger was launched in 2016 following the implementation of the Neighborhood Engagement Achieves Results (NEAR) Act, providing federal resources to use public health approaches to prevent violence and reduce incarceration.
-A summary of the strategies in the plan include:

 • Establishment of a neighborhood safety and engagement office